Because I could not stop for death

 Another example is the poem, “I died for beauty”, which described herself as already dead, inside a tomb, holding a conversation with another corpse.
 Although the idea of corpses talking seems morbid on first thought, yet the scene was lively (a visual irony) and familiar:

 And so, as kinsmen met a night We talked between the rooms, Until the moss had reached our lips And covered up our names.

-"Because I could not stop for death" describes the dying process as a pleasant drive in a carriage, much like the afternoon trips of the genteel class of 19th-century New England.
+“Because I could not stop for death” describes the dying process as a pleasant drive in a carriage, much like the afternoon trips of the genteel folks of 19th-Century New England.
 Death is outside of me, a separate entity, a civil gentleman, waiting politely for me to join him in the carriage.
-I don't really die; I go on a long drive with a nice couple -- Death and Immortality.
+I don’t really die; I go on a long drive with a nice couple – Death and Immortality.

-Death takes his time, "he knew no haste", in contrast to me who had been too belaboured to stop for him.
-So, for this trip,
+Death takes his time, “he knew no haste”, in contrast to me who had been too belaboured to stop for him.
+So, on this trip,

 I had put away / my labour, and leisure too, / For his civility.